davidecantoni/shopping-basket/README.md

-This is a simple shopping basket written in node.js
+This is a simple shopping basket and receipt generator written in node.js

-You can add products via interactive command line user interface.
+You can add products with the interactive command line user interface.

 ```
 Hi, welcome to R3PI order bot